 The survey also delved into the behavioural aspects of households with regards to the use of water.
 Households were asked whether they utilise water saving mode on their washing machine.
 56.0 per cent of all households use this feature, followed by 29.3 per cent which do not and 14.5 per cent which are unaware of the presence of such a feature in their appliance.
 The proportion of those who utilise the water saving mode feature increases by household size so that the proportion for single person households stands at 41.0 per cent whilst those for four and five+ persons stand at 64.7 per cent and 64.6 per cent respectively.

 Water Survey – Businesses

-The target population for this survey consisted of all active enterprises excluding those in NACE categories A and U.
+The target population for this survey consisted of all active enterprises excluding those in NACE

-Distribution of businesses by economic activity